AdelsteinJillTPF/wildlife-wrangler/User's Guide.md

 ## Installation
-1. Use git to clone the master repo from github to you computer.
+1. Use [Git](https://git-scm.com/) to clone the master repo from github to you computer.
-2. Build a conda environment.
+2. Build a [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment.
 Running the following code in a conda shell should create a suitable environment named "wrangler":
     a. "conda create -n wrangler python=3.6 pandas jupyter basemap-data-hires notebook numpy shapely"
     b. "conda activate wrangler"
     c. "pip install pygbif python-dwca-reader sciencebasepy"
-3. Install spatialite.
-Spatialite is a spatial extension for SQLite.
+3. Install [Spatialite](https://www.gaia-gis.it/fossil/libspatialite/index).
+Spatialite is a spatial extension for [SQLite](https://www.sqlite.org/index.html).
     SQLite is included in Python, but not the spatialite extension.
 See the included file "spatialite PC install notes.txt" for more instructions.
-4. Copy the wildlife-wrangler_TEMPLATE.sqlite file to your computer, and delete "_TEMPLATE" from the copied file's name ("wildlife-wrangler.sqlite").
+4. Copy the wildlife-wrangler_TEMPLATE.sqlite file to your computer, and delete "TEMPLATE" from the copied file's name ("wildlife-wrangler.sqlite").
-5. Copy the wranglerconfig_TEMPLATE.txt file to your computer and delete "_TEMPLATE" from the copied file's name ("wranglerconfig.txt").
+5. Copy the wranglerconfig_TEMPLATE.txt file to your computer and delete "TEMPLATE" from the copied file's name ("wranglerconfig.txt").
 6. Set up an account on GBIF.org and enter your credentials into your copy of wranglerconfig.txt.
 7. Download [DB Browser for SQLite](https://sqlitebrowser.org/) or